Brazil grows wary of Venezuela under Maduro, reduces support

 Brazil's economic size and its status as a role model for pragmatic leftist policies in Latin America give it significant influence.
 Henrique Capriles, the Venezuelan opposition's leading figure, has pointed to Brazil's ruling Workers Party as having the kind of policies he would embrace if elected, although his coalition includes more conservative elements.

-Both sides are eager to curry Brazil's favor and the signals sent by Rousseff's government are closely watched in Venezuela.
+Both sides are eager to curry Brazil's favour and the signals sent by Rousseff's government are closely watched in Venezuela.

 Many in Venezuela's opposition have expressed anger that Rousseff has not explicitly condemned Maduro for recent violence which has left 36 dead.
 Casualties have included government supporters and opponents as well as security forces.